William T. Joynes: Career

 However, during Congressional Reconstruction, General John Schofield deposed all the Virginia appellate judges and replaced them with dedicated Union men, to some consternation.
 Judge Joynes resumed his appellate duties as Congressional Reconstruction ended (with the adoption in 1869 of a new state constitution formally abolishing slavery and re-admission to the Union), but only for about two years.
 After suffering a stroke, Joynes resigned from the court in 1873 for reasons of ill health and died the following year.
 Legislators elected Wood Boulden as his successor.

 Death and legacy

 Joynes died at his Petersburg home on March 15, 1874, survived by his widow, daughter Anna and son Thomas R. Joynes.
 The latter had become a lawyer and moved back into the family home after his divorce.
 However, the Petersburg Railroad came into severe financial problems under his successor Reuben Ragland, and following the Panic of 1873, was forced into bankruptcy.
 Ragland tied to secure convicts to repair the tracks, but was replaced by COl. Isaac H. Carrington and Richmonders who had access to New York financiers in 1875.
 In 1880, the Joynes household (sans the judge) also employed three Black women as servants.
-Margaret Joynes was buried beside her husband at Petersburg's historic Blandford Cemetery in 1884.

 His youngest brother Edward Southey Joynes continued his academic career at several Southern universities, including writing a paper honoring Robert E. Lee in 1901.
 The Joynes house in Petersburg still stands, as part of the Poplar Lawn Historic District.